-- 1. For rental projects that have been allocated federal Low-Income Housing Tax Credits (LIHTC), the Bank will rely on the monitoring by the state-designated housing credit agency administering the tax credits of the income targeting and rent requirements applicable under the tax credit program.
-The Bank will not obtain and review reports from such agency or otherwise monitor the projects' long-term AHP compliance, except that the Bank will review any LIHTC noncompliance notices received from project owners pursuant to Section 1291.15(a)(5)(ii) of the Final Rule during the AHP 15-year retention period. - Rental projects that have not been allocated tax credit financing, - a.
-The Bank will require project owners to submit annual certifications that household incomes and rents are in compliance with the commitments made in the approved AHP application during the AHP 15-year retention period, along with information on the ongoing financial viability of the project, including whether the project is current on its property taxes and loan payments, its vacancy rate, and whether it is in compliance with its commitments to other funding sources. - b.
-The Bank will use a risk-based sampling plan to determine which rental projects will be subject to long-term monitoring to commence in the second year after project completion during the AHP 15-year retention period.
-The sampling of projects will be based on one or more risk factors, such as amount of AHP subsidy in the project, type of project, size of project, location of project, Sponsor experience and performance, and any other monitoring of the project provided by a federal, state or local government entity. - For the projects sampled, the Bank will review: - the back-up project documentation regarding household incomes and rents maintained by the project owner, and - 2) other project documentation as the Bank deems necessary.
+- For rental projects that have been allocated federal Low-Income Housing Tax Credits (tax credits), the Bank will rely on the monitoring by the state-designated housing credit agency administering the tax credits of the income targeting and rent requirements applicable under the tax credit program.
+The Bank will not obtain and review reports from such agency or otherwise monitor the projects' long-term AHP compliance. - 2.
+Rental projects that have not been allocated tax credit financing, - a.
+The Bank will require project owners to submit annual certifications that household incomes and rents are in compliance with the commitments made in the approved AHP application. - b.
+The Bank will use a risk-based sampling plan to determine which rental projects will be subject to long-term monitoring to commence in the second year after project completion through the 15-year retention period.
+The sampling of projects will be based on one or more risk factors, such as amount of AHP subsidy in the project, type of project, size of project, location of project, Sponsor experience, and any other monitoring of the project provided by a federal, state or local government entity. - c.
+For the projects sampled, the Bank will review: - the back-up project documentation regarding household incomes and rents maintained by the project owner, and - other project documentation as the Bank deems necessary.